Tag Archives: Science of Reading

 But it’s not going to be enough.
 If the pendulum swings back to an all-phonics approach, we are going to face the same problems we faced in the 1990’s when kids could fluently decode any text, but they didn’t have any idea what the text was about.
 Right now, we need to take a good look at ALL of the Science of Reading – everything.
 There is a growing bank of cognitive research around what really works to help ALL students become good readers.
 The short answer is not a simple list of phonics skills to teach, it is much more complext than that.

 Come on this journey with me as I dive into the Science of Reading.
 Together let’s explore what cognitive science says about reading proficiency.
 Let’s learn how phonics is part of the puzzle, and figure out which phonics skills should be taught when.
-Let’s understand the importance of vocabulary and background knowledge in fostering comprehension, and let’s figure out which reading strategies lead students to greater success as readers, not just in elemenary school but in life.
+Let’s understand the importance of vocabulary and background knowledge in fostering comprehension, and let’s figure out which reading strategies lead students to greater success as readers, not just in elementary school but in life.

 Cognitive Science has answers for us, and together we can bring reading success to ALL of our students by bringing the science to our classrooms.
 This is going to be a lot of fun!